 I'll let you know how it goes and if I have any taste buds left after eating it.

 Try this Hella Spicy Cheesy Chicken Dip recipe next time you need some good game day eats or you want to snack on a spicy cheesy dip!

-- 1 3/4 cup shredded Pepper Jack cheese
+- 1 ¾ cup Pepper Jack cheese, shredded

-- 3 Tb chipotle in adobo sauce finely chopped
+- 3 tablespoons chipotle in adobo sauce, finely chopped

-- tortilla chips crackers, toasted baguette slices, or assorted fresh vegetables for dipping
+Serve with: tortilla chips, crackers, toasted baguette slices, or assorted fresh vegetables

-In an oven proof glass casserole dish, add the softened cream cheese, Pepper Jack cheese, cooked chicken, salsa, chipotles, chili powder, garlic powder, and the cooled cooked hot peppers.
+- In an oven proof glass casserole dish, add the softened cream cheese, Pepper Jack cheese, cooked chicken, salsa, chipotle chilies, chili powder, garlic powder, and the cooled cooked hot peppers.
 Mix well with a spatula and evenly smooth top of dip mixture.
-Bake at 350F for 30-40 minutes, or until dip is bubbling and lightly browned on top and edges.
+Bake for 30-40 minutes, or until dip is bubbling and lightly browned on top and edges.